Table of Contents

 What is no credit check equipment financing?

-In theory, no credit check financing refers to a lender that doesn’t look at your credit report when making a decision on your application.
+In theory, no credit check equipment financing refers to a lender that doesn’t look at your credit report when making a decision about your application.
 In reality, however, a reputable lender will have to pull your credit report, either for your business, your personal history, or both.
 So-called no credit check financing may come with very high interest rates or large penalties, so review the loan terms carefully.

 Photo credit: iStock/PixelsEffect

-SoFi's marketplace is owned and operated by SoFi Lending Corp.
-See SoFi Lending Corp. licensing information below.
-Advertising Disclosures: SoFi receives compensation in the event you obtain a loan through SoFi’s marketplace.
-This affects whether a product or service is featured on this site and could affect the order of presentation.
+Advertising Disclosures: The preliminary options presented on this site are from lenders and providers that pay SoFi compensation for marketing their products and services.
+This affects whether a product or service is presented on this site.
 SoFi does not include all products and services in the market.
 All rates, terms, and conditions vary by provider.
+See SoFi Lending Corp. licensing information below.

 Financial Tips & Strategies: The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.